sunface/rust-by-practice/Readme.md

 - Both [English](https://practice.rs) and [Chinsese](https://zh.practice.rs) are supported

-> Part of our examples and exercises are borrowed from [Rust By Example](https://github.com/rust-lang/rust-by-example), thanks for the great works you have been doing!
+> Part of our examples and exercises are borrowed from [Rust By Example](https://github.com/rust-lang/rust-by-example), thanks for the great works you have been done!

 ## Some of our exercises